FoxCode-JF/hotpath-rs/crates/hotpath-backend/html_src/src/introduction.md

   </div>
 </div>

-[hotpath-rs](https://github.com/pawurb/hotpath-rs) is an easy-to-configure Rust performance profiler that shows exactly where your code spends time and allocates.
-Instrument functions, channels, futures, and streams to quickly find bottlenecks and focus optimizations where they matter most.
+[hotpath-rs](https://github.com/pawurb/hotpath-rs) is an easy-to-configure Rust performance profiler that shows exactly where your code spends time, burns CPU, and allocates.

+It helps you distinguish between functions that are slow because they **wait** and those that are slow because they **use CPU**.
+Instrument functions, channels, futures, and streams to find bottlenecks and focus optimizations where they matter most.
+Quickly diagnose whether a bottleneck is I/O-bound or CPU-bound.
 Get actionable insights into time, memory, and async data flow with minimal setup.

 <div style="clear: both;"></div>

 <div class="trusted-by">